Adekabang/DigitalID/README.md

     -   Second verifier approval via `/api/verifications/second-approval`
     -   Check verification status via `/api/identity/verificationLevel`
     -   View health status via `/health`
+    -   Access API documentation at `/docs`

 -   **Demo App:**
     -   Access the demo app in your browser at `http://localhost:3050`
     -   Connect your MetaMask wallet to test the "Sign in with Blockchain Identity" flow

+-   **Messenger App:**
+    -   Access the messenger app in your browser at `http://localhost:3060`
+    -   Connect your MetaMask wallet to login with blockchain identity
+    -   Exchange messages with other verified users
+    -   View user verification status and reputation scores

 ## Development Mode